 The notice must contain the termination date so that tenants know how long their notice period is.
 The notice period depends on the reason for the eviction.
 The eviction notice is important because, without it, the tenants may easily win the case.

 No matter the reason for eviction, the landlord cannot do a self-help eviction, which is an illegal form of eviction that is considered disorderly conduct on the part of the landlord.

 The reason for eviction can range from failure to pay rent to violation of the lease terms, both of which require a Notice to Cease, as well as the charge for disorderly conduct.

-Below are the basic rules and regulations when it comes to evicting a tenant in New Jersey.
+Below are the basic rules and regulations when it comes to evicting a tenant in Vermont.